WAIFS AND UNSUNG HEROES;

 it--but it sets you up for an endless cycle that triggers feelings

-of inadequacy, you've tried hard to outgrow.
+of inadequacy, you've tried hard to outgrow since early childhood.

 discovered ways to compensate for these inner deficits, but they've

 spawned narcissism in you.
-It's narcissistic grandiosity that
+It's narcissistic

-has you thinking this girl cannot survive
+grandiosity that has you believing that this girl cannot survive

 you have an iPhone, iPad or iPod this app will let you hear